The geometry of null-like disformal transformations: Preliminaries: derivative operators, curvature and conformal transformations

 where $a \leftrightarrow b$ represents the same expression but interchanging the indices $a$ and $b$.
 Replacing $\hat{\nabla}_{m}\omega_{n} = \nabla_{m}\omega_{n} - C_{\ mn}^{p}\omega_{p}$ and performing some index substitutions one gets

-therefore concluding the proof. \end{proof} Note that when $\hat{\nabla} = \nabla$ the $C$ symbols are all zero and the geometry is kept the same, of course. \begin{corollary} The Ricci and scalar curvature associated with $\hat{g}$ are, respectively, given by
+therefore concluding the proof. \end{proof} Note that when $\hat{\nabla} = \nabla$ the $C$ symbols are all zero and the geometry is kept the same, as expected. \begin{corollary} The Ricci and scalar curvature associated with $\hat{g}$ are, respectively, given by

 \end{corollary}